RonSchuyler/HLAEpitopes_R/README.md

 ```

-for Windows installations only, also install gWidgetsGTK package:
+For Windows installations only, also install gWidgetsGTK package:
 ```
 install.packages("gWidgetsRGtk2")
 ```